ibelle/aws-go-lambda-api/README.md

 # AWS Lambda Go API via API Gateway with IAM API Authorization
-This is an example go based Lambda API using Amazon API Gateway (with IAM autorization) and Dynamo DB.
-Dynamo DB config can be subsituted for approriate RDS/MySQL config in production.
-Function is desinged service style e.g. one function will handle multiple actions and HTTP methods GET, POST etc.
+This is an example go based Lambda API using Amazon API Gateway (with IAM authorization) and Dynamo DB.
+Dynamo DB config can be substituted for approriate RDS/MySQL config in production.
+Function is designed service style e.g. one function will handle multiple actions and HTTP methods GET, POST etc.

 Other Lambda configurations are discussed [here](https://www.serverless.com/blog/serverless-architecture-code-patterns/).

 ## Overview